-6.1 Moving Together Patterns
+6.1.
+Moving Together Patterns

-A branch of research is to discover a group of objects that move together for a certain time period, such as flock [37][38], convoy [42][44], swarm [55], traveling companion [96][97], and gathering [135][136].
-These patterns can help the study of species' migration, military surveillance, and traffic event detection, etc. These patterns can be differentiated between each other based on the following factors: the shape or density of a group, the number of objects in a group, and the duration of a pattern.
+This branch of research is to discover a group of objects that move together for a certain time period, such as flock [Gudmundsson and Kreveld 2006; Gudmundsson et al. 2004], convoy [Jeung et al. 2008a, 2008b], swarm [Li et al. 2010a], traveling companion [Tang et al. 2012a, 2012b], and gathering [Zheng et al. 2013; Zheng et al. 2014a].
+These patterns can help the study of species' migration, military surveillance, and traffic event detection, and so on.
+These patterns can be differentiated between each other based on the following factors: the shape or density of a group, the number of objects in a group, and the duration of a pattern.

-Specifically, a flock is a group of objects that travel together within a disc of some user-specified size for at least k consecutive timestamps.
-A major concern with flock is the pre-defined circular shape, which may not well describe the shape of a group in reality, therefore may result in the so-called lossy-flock problem.
+Specifically, a flock is a group of objects that travel together within a disk of some user-specified size for at least k consecutive time stamps.
+A major concern with flock is the predefined circular shape, which may not well describe the shape of a group in reality, and therefore may result in the so-called lossy-flock problem.
 To avoid rigid restrictions on the size and shape of a moving group, the convoy is proposed to capture generic trajectory pattern of any shape by employing the density-based clustering.
-Instead of using a disc, a convoy requires a group of objects to be density-connected during k consecutive time points.
-While both flock and convoy have a strict requirement on consecutive time period, Li et al. [55] proposed a more general type of trajectory pattern, called swarm, which is a cluster of objects lasting for at least k (possibly non-consecutive) timestamps.
-While convoy and swarm need to load entire trajectories into memory for a pattern mining, the traveling companion [96] uses a data structure (called traveling buddy) to continuously find convoy/swarm-like patterns from trajectories that is being streamed into a system.
+Instead of using a disk, a convoy requires a group of objects to be density connected during k consecutive time points.
+While both flock and convoy have a strict requirement on consecutive time period, Li et al. [2010a] proposed a more general type of trajectory pattern, called swarm, which is a cluster of objects lasting for at least k (possibly nonconsecutive) time stamps.
+While convoy and swarm need to load entire trajectories into memory for a pattern mining, the traveling companion [Tang et al. 2012a] uses a data structure (called traveling buddy) to continuously find convoy/swarmlike patterns from trajectories that are being streamed into a system.
 So, the traveling companion patterns can be regarded as an online (and incremental) detection fashion of convoy and swarm.

-To detect some incidents, such as celebrations and parades, in which objects join in and leave an event frequently, the gathering pattern [135] [136] further looses the constraints of the aforementioned patterns by allowing the membership of a group to evolve gradually.
+To detect some incidents, such as celebrations and parades, in which objects join in and leave an event frequently, the gathering pattern [Zheng et al. 2013a, 2014a] further loses the constraints of the aforementioned patterns by allowing the membership of a group to evolve gradually.
 Each cluster of a gathering should contain at least m_p participators, which are the objects appearing in at least k_p clusters of this gathering.
-As the gathering pattern is used to detect events, it also requires the geometric property (like location and shape) of a detected pattern relative stable.
+As the gathering pattern is used to detect events, it also requires the geometric property (like location and shape) of a detected pattern to be relatively stable.

-Figure 15 A) illustrates these patterns.
-If set the requirement of timestamps k = 2, a group $\langle o_2, o_3, o_4 \rangle$ is a flock from t_1 to t_3 .
-Though o_5 is a companion of the group, it cannot be included due to the fixed size of the disc employed by the flock definition.
-On the other hand, a convoy can include o_5 into the group, since $\langle o_2, o_3, o_4, o_5 \rangle$ is densitybased connected from t_1 to t_3 .
+Figure 15(a) illustrates these patterns.
+If the set requirement of time stamps is k = 2, a group $\langle o_2, o_3, o_4 \rangle$ is a flock from t_1 to t_3 .
+Though o_5 is a companion of the group, it cannot be included due to the fixed size of the disk employed by the flock definition.
+On the other hand, a convoy can include o_5 into the group, since $\langle o_2, o_3, o_4, o_5 \rangle$ is density-based connected from t_1 to t_3 .
 The five objects also form a swarm during the nonconsecutive time period t_1 and t_3 .
-As demonstrated in Figure 15 B), if we set $k_p=2$ and $m_p=3$, then $\langle C_1, C_2, C_4 \rangle$ is a gathering. $\langle C_1, C_3, C_5 \rangle$ is not a gathering as C_5 is too far away from C_2 and C_3 .
+As demonstrated in Figure 15(b), if we set $k_p = 2$ and $m_p = 3$, then $\langle C_1, C_2, C_4 \rangle$ is a gathering. $\langle C_1, C_3, C_5 \rangle$ is not a gathering as C_5 is too far away from C_2 and C_3 .

-Figure 15.
-Examples of moving together patterns
+Fig. 15.
+Examples of moving together patterns.